jvz/musigma.blog/_posts/2017-04-20-microservices.md

 global transactions and global data consistency do not scale well in such an architecture.
 One major pain point in SOA that microservices helps to address are monolithic applications and the pains behind deploying new versions of them.
-Another problem stemmed from incompatible implementations of SOAP being widely used which tended to nullify the benefits of using a web services standard for loose coupling.
-Expensive proprietary software was also a large downside to typical SOA style development which has not yet reappeared to a similar extent in microservices.
+Another problem stems from incompatible implementations of SOAP being widely used which tend to nullify the benefits of using a web services standard for loose coupling.
+Expensive proprietary software is also a large downside to typical SOA style development which has not yet reappeared to a similar extent in microservices.
+Data scalability and schema evolution are another hard issue in monolithic architectures which tend to be more manageable in a microservices architecture.

 Due in part to the existing complexity of SOA usage, many developers eventually found themselves trapped by applications that could not be iterated on rapidly